 - Laugh often and let yourself play.
 Make the most of your days and enjoy the little blessings along the way.
 Master the art of building with blocks, cherish the hilarious things kids say, and put on a ballet tutu and twirl.
 It’s easy to get bogged down with chores, tasks, attitudes, and stress.
 Find joy in the small ordinary moments with laughter and play (Proverbs 17:22).

 - Don’t underestimate the importance of rest.
 Tired children are cranky kids, and weary mommies get fussy too.
 Exhaustion warps perspective, making small problems seem like the end of the world.
 Don’t buy into lie that your child doesn’t need a regular bed time.
-Nap time is a blessed space; keep a rest time in your schedule even after your child stops sleeping during naps (Lamentations 3:22-23).
+Nap time is a blessed space; keep a rest time in your schedule even after your child stops sleeping during naps.
+Physical rest is important and spiritual rest is too.
+(Lamentations 3:22-23).

 - Frequently evaluate your schedule, routines, and discipline.
 Do you need to reset boundaries, add a new challenge, simplify a crazy schedule?
 Undo chaos in your home is generally a sign you need to reset.
 Make adjustments as the need arises.